bpp/bpp-manual/bpp-4-manual.md

 There are many amino acid substitution models available.
 These models completely specify the substitution matrix so there are no free parameters.
-Many of the models are described in @Yang2014b.
+Many of the models are described in [Yang 2014](https://global.oup.com/academic/product/molecular-evolution-9780199602605?lang=es&cc=gb).
 The available models are: DAYHOFF, LG, DCMUT, JTT, MTREV, WAG, RTREV, CPREV, VT, BLOSUM62, MTMAM, MTART, MTZOA, PMB, HIVB, HIV,W, JTTDCMUT, FLU, and STMTREV.